risingwavelabs/risingwave/README.md

 Learn more at [Quick Start](https://docs.risingwave.com/docs/current/get-started/).

-## Why RisingWave for Stream Processing?
+## Why RisingWave for stream processing?
 RisingWave adaptly tackles some of the most challenging problems in stream processing.
 Compared to existing stream processing systems, RisingWave shines through with the following key features:
 * **Easy to learn:** RisingWave speaks PostgreSQL-style SQL, enabling users to dive into stream processing in much the same way as operating a PostgreSQL database.
 * **Highly efficient in multi-stream joins:** RisingWave has made significant optimizations for multiple stream join scenarios.
 Users can easily join 10-20 streams (or more) efficiently in a production environment.